renatalantos/booking-system/README.md

         3. Alternatively, if users do not wish to create a new booking, just would like to view their existing booking details or edit or delete them, they can click on the "My bookings" navbar link, which will be visible for authenticated users after login.
 This exposes the same page where users get after adding a booking.

     3. As a Returning and Frequent visitor I want to like the restaurant services on their website.
-        1. Currently this feature is outside of this project's scope as was labelled as a non-immediate requirement in the Agile user stories (labelled as could have)
+        1. Currently this feature is outside of this project's scope as was labelled as a non-immediate requirement in the Agile user stories (labelled as could have).
+I would like to add this feature in future.
         [Agile User Stories](https://github.com/renatalantos/booking-system/projects/1)
     4. As a Returning and Frequent visitor I want to send messages and queries to the site owner via a form.
-        1. Currently this feature is outside of this project's scope as was labelled as a non-immediate requirement in the Agile user stories (labelled as should have)
+        1. Currently this feature is outside of this project's scope as was labelled as a non-immediate requirement in the Agile user stories (labelled as should have).
+I would like to add this feature in future.
         [Agile User Stories](https://github.com/renatalantos/booking-system/projects/1)

     5. As a Returning and Frequent Visitor, I want to sign out of my account at the end of the session to keep my account safe.